CSMMLab/KiT-RT/doc/physics.rst

 The Boltzmann equation
 ---------

-A physical system exhibit different behaviors at characteristic different scales.
+The particle transport phenomena enjoy rich academic research value and application prospects.
-We are interested in the transport phenomena of many particle systems.
+A many-particle system can exhibit different behaviors at characteristic different scales.
 Down to the finest scale of a many-particle system, the Newton’s second law depicts particle motions via

 .. math::